 Regular dental exams protect not just your oral health but also your overall health.
 For example, the signs and symptoms of systemic diseases like rheumatoid arthritis, lupus, and diabetes may show up in the mouth initially.
 If your dentist or hygienist notices indications of these issues, a referral to see your physician for further advice is provided.
-The exams and cleanings allow dentists to offer tips on caring for your teeth and detect oral health issues early when they are quickly treatable.
+The exams and cleanings allow dentists near you to offer tips on caring for your teeth and detect oral health issues early when they are quickly treatable.

 The ADA recommends undergoing dental exams as determined by your dentist.
 Dental exams are essential even if you no longer have any natural teeth left in your mouth.
 They are crucial to maintaining your oral health for your replacement teeth.

 During dental exams and cleanings, your dentist or hygienist will evaluate your overall health besides your oral hygiene and the risks of tooth decay, root decay, gum disease, bone disease, and the need for tooth restoration or replacement.

 The hygienist will check your bite and jaw for problems and remove stains or plaque buildup on your teeth.
 The professional demonstrates proper brushing techniques for your natural teeth or dentures and assess your need for fluoride treatments.
 They may take x-rays if needed, and perform other diagnostic procedures.

 During the exams, the dental professionals will inquire about your health issues and any medications you are taking to discuss how they may affect your oral health.
 For example, if you are affected by diabetes, you are at a higher risk of gum disease.